nav87pow/Portfolio/README.md

 JavaScript – Dynamic content loading from JSON.
 Git & GitHub – Version control and deployment.

+🤖 AI Assistance
+I utilized ChatGPT as a coding companion for assistance with JavaScript during the development process.

 📂 Website Structure
 Home Page – Intro section , project showcase and profesional expirense.
 Project Pages – Each project includes images and description.